MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 -	**Insights around your overall customer base**: Exploring left to right, those insights include:
       - **Top Selling Products**: Shows your three top selling products by monetary value or by unit volume.
       - **Median Lifetime Spend (ML-powered)**: Whether it’s marketing, sales, support or other function, customer lifetime spend is one of the most comprehensive and actionable indicators of your business viability as it captures the customer value across all it’s journey phases. **Possible Usage:** Getting a sense for your overall business health before zooming into major effectors through segmentations and other indicators.
-      - **Highest Interests and most preferred Brands of your Customer Base**: These insights were explained within the Enrichment section. **Note**: while the power BI report shows the top ten interests and brands for each of your customer profile types, the *Home page* shows the top **three** interests and brands of your **aggregated customer base.**
+      - **Highest Interests and most preferred Brands of your Customer Base**: These insights were explained within the Enrichment section. **Note**: while the Power BI report shows the top ten interests and brands for each of your customer profile types, the *Home page* shows the top **three** interests and brands of your **aggregated customer base.**

 ()